p3r7/3d/README.md

 ## Description

-Provides 2 classes for storing, [Polyhedron](./lib/3d/polyhedron.lua) and [Wireframe](./lib/3d/wireframe.lua), with similar APIs but different internal structures.
+Provides 2 classes for storing & manipulating 3D objects, [Polyhedron](./lib/3d/polyhedron.lua) and [Wireframe](./lib/3d/wireframe.lua), with similar APIs but different internal structures.

 `Polyhedron` has a notion of faces composed of vertices.
 It is more suited for importing 3D models.